cisco-open/test-telemetry-generator/README.md

 cli-target-rest.yaml  entity-definition.yaml  test-telemetry-generator-otel-proto-0.18.0-fatjar.jar  trace-definition.yaml
 ```

-Next, open the `cli-target-rest.yml` with an editor of your choice and set the `restURL` to your OTLP HTTP endpoint.
+Next, create a file called `cli-target-rest.yml` with an editor of your choice and set the `restURL` to your OTLP HTTP endpoint.
 For example, if you use an [OpenTelemetry
 Collector](https://opentelemetry.io/docs/collector/) running on `localhost` with an `otlp` receiver listening on port `4318`, update your target config to look like the following:

 ```yaml